Using Video Analytics To Boost Your Business

 Let’s take a look at the overview first of all.

 Down the left hand side of the screen we see all of the different reports that are available to us.
 There is a lot of information here.
-For us I would suggest that the best place to start is with the overview itself.
-It tells us how many people have viewed our video, how long they watched for and a little bit about the viewers.
-I can see that most of our viewers for this video were female, most of them watched the video on YouTube and most of them found it not by searching but by way of it being a suggested video.
+Let’s start with the overview itself.
+It tells us how many people have viewed the video, how long they watched for and a little bit about the viewers.
+We can see that most viewers were female, most of them watched the video on YouTube and most of them found it not by searching but by way of it being a suggested video.
 Let’s look a little closer at this information and see how we can usefully interpret it.

 How Long Did People Watch And Why Is That Important?

 We know from the overview that 4,146 people had watched the video at the time of data capture.
 You can also see that the average watch time was three minutes and six seconds.
-For a video that is just under ten minutes long that sounds terrible.
-We need to take a look at that and try to find out what we did wrong.
+For a video that is just under ten minutes long, let’s take a look at that and try to find out what could have been done better.

 How Do I Use That Knowledge?

-I know that the video needs something to retain viewer interest after the one minute mark.
-We want as many people to watch our skillful work as possible as the point is to establish our expertise and get people to want to buy from us.
-I can also see that the video could do with being shorter.
+The video needs something to retain viewer interest after the one minute mark.
+We want as many people to watch our skilful work as possible as the point is to establish our expertise and get people to want to buy from us.
+We can also see that the video could do with being shorter.
 The last two minutes are only marginally useful and yet making those two minutes incurred production costs.
 That’s money we can save next time.

 The middle section shows us that our work is of great value to a lot of viewers.
 They are watching when most other videos have lost most of their views.
 This must be to do with the power of “How To” videos to engage people who want to make or create for themselves.
 They are watching and working along.
 So the next video I make for this client needs to be another “How To”, and I need to make it quicker and punchier.